Routes

 During the Horse Fair - Appleby Town Centre

-A road closure will be in place on the Sands Road in Appleby town centre from 9.30am-6pm on Friday 7, Saturday 8 and Sunday 9 June.
+A road closure will be in place on The Sands in Appleby town centre from approx. 09.30-18:00 on Thursday 6th Friday 7th, Saturday 8th and Sunday 9th June.

-Flashing Lane - Long Marton Road leading onto Dufton
+Flashing Lane - Long Marton Road leading to Dufton

 The public are encouraged not to enter the Flashing Lane, especially the carriageway.
-However, for those who choose to do so, barriers are in place on the adjacent verge to provide some protection from flashing horses.
+However, for those who choose to do so are asked to remain on the footway at all times, guardrail will be in place to provide some protection from flashing horses.
 Anyone who enters the Flashing Lane does so at their own risk and are advised to take extra care for their own safety and that of others.

-Warning signs have been placed on all major routes approaching Appleby.
-Highways England variable message signs will display Horse Fair related warning messages in the run to the Fair to advise motorists to be aware of more horse drawn vehicles in the area.
+Warning signs have been placed on all major routes approaching Appleby and variable message signs will display Horse Fair related warning messages in the run up to the Fair advising motorists to be aware of the likelihood of horse drawn vehicles in the area.

-An advisory 40mph speed restriction will be implemented on the A685 prior to the Bank Holiday in order to address road safety concerns that arise from the encampment that takes place along this road between Brough and Kirkby Stephen.
+A 40mph speed restriction will be implemented along the A685 prior to the Bank Holiday in order to address road safety concerns that arise from the encampment that takes place along this road between Brough and Kirkby Stephen.

 Public Transport service to Appleby Fair